afresh1/OpenBSD-perl/UPDATING.md

 * Run `test_patches` to update and test all patches
   * Updating patches in `patches/RESEARCH` as necessary to get them to apply or removing patches that are no longer needed.
+  * You probably need to move files/cpan out of the way until you get to the patches that put them in the Makefile.
   * From time-to time you may need to start over with `cp_good_research`
   * First with `NO_LOCAL_PATCHES=1` until they all apply
   * Then with `NO_BSD_WRAPPER=1` to get patches that rely on each othe